NOTE: If you want a very quick, easy project, you can stop after the first two steps. The balloon won't spin, but it will float.

-Look at a department store like Walmart in the section where they sell birthday party supplies.
+Look at a discount store like Walmart in the section where they sell birthday party supplies.
 If there is more than one size of round balloon, get the bigger size.

 The hairdryer has to be the kind with the long front nozzle--as shown in the picture--so the air stream is well directed.
 Unfortunately, this style is hard to find these days.
 Perhaps a store that specializes in barber supply products would have them.
 A vacuum cleaner hooked up the wrong way so it blows out air instead of sucking it in might work.
 I have not tried a leaf blower yet, but that might work.